The first major city we arrived in during our road trip across the USA was New York City.

 Brooklyn Bridge and DUMBO

-Since we were tired, frozen and needed to get down south to avoid the incoming storm, we didn’t walk over Brooklyn Bride (but we did enjoy a pizza in the van underneath it).
+Since we were tired, frozen, and needed to get down south to avoid the incoming storm, we didn’t walk over to Brooklyn Bride (but we did enjoy a pizza in the van underneath it).

 Liberty State Park